hexagontk/hexagon/contributing.md

 ## Contribute

+* New features should be discussed within an issue in the issue tracker before actual coding.

 * For code, file names, tags and branches use either camel case or snake case only.
 Ie: avoid `-` in file names if it is possible.